IvanGavlik/PathFollowingAlgorithmInASCIIMap/README.md

 Then follows the path and stops when end character is reached.

 Program will output
-* Collected letters (The letters form the same location will not be collected)
+* Collected letters (The letter  from the same location will not be collected)
 * Path as characters
 * Error with msg if something is wrong